Google Scholar can be accessed at scholar.google.com . This page provides a brief overview of Google Scholar’s features.

 As you can see at the top of the page, a search for “google” returns 768,000 results.
 However, be aware that Google Scholar will only let you see the first 1,000 of these – this is one reason why a more targeted search is more useful.

 On the left side of the page are some options for filtering results.
-You can limit your search to more recent results, or use the custom range option to set a specific date range in which you want to search.
-You can also change the result ranking from relevance to date.
+You can limit your search to more recent results, use the custom range option to set a specific date range in which you want to search, or change the result ranking from relevance to date.
 You can also choose to include or exclude patents and citation results – these are search results that provide a citation but no link to a source.

 For each search result you will see the title of the result, linked to a copy of the source.
 The right-hand side of the green text under the title tells you where that link goes – for example, the first item on the list links to Elsevier.
 You can also see in the green text some of the authors and a snippet of the publication title.
 Authors that are underlined have a Google Scholar profile where you can find other results by them.
 You also see a brief snippet of the text, highlighting the context of your search term(s).